EliGithe/Adv-ML-Project/README.md

 Stores the (EditedResnet ipynb) Resnet18 implementation

-PDF Folder
+PDF Folder:

 Contains all of the code files in PDF format

 How To Run the Code:
 Git clone the repository and open the ipynb files (no py files).
 We also include the PDF forms for easier reference.
 Please let us know in case of any issues.

 Also, note that Resnet18 ipynb will take approximately ~9 hours to complete.
 The CNN implementations take approximately ~15 minutes to run, depending on your RAM storage and GPU availability.
 For this project, we used high RAM (30+ GB) and Google Colab Plus+.
-If these resources are not available for you, the sessions will crash.
+Without access to these resources, the sessions will crash as certain runs took up to 36 GB.